wp-plugins/wp-performance-pack/readme.txt

 = How do I check if caching works? =

 Caching only works when using alternative MO implementation.
-To check if tha cache works, activate WPPP debugging (requires [Debug Bar](http://wordpress.org/plugins/debug-bar/)) Plugin).
+To check if the cache works, activate WPPP debugging (requires [Debug Bar](http://wordpress.org/plugins/debug-bar/)) Plugin).
 This adds the panel *WP Performance Pack* to the Debug Bar.
 Textdomains using *MO_dynamic* implementation show information about translations loaded from cache.
-If no translations are getting loaded from cache cache persistence isn't working.
+If no translations are getting loaded from cache, cache persistence isn't working.

 = Which persisten object cache plugins are recommended? =